-Janine King, Associate Professor and Chair Philip Abbott, Associate in Design Katie Rothfield, Associate in Design Sarah Sherman, Assistant Professor
+Janine King, Associate Professor and Chair Philip Abbott, Instructor Katie Rothfield.
+Instructor

 Florida International University's Department of Interior Architecture is situated within two very compelling conditions: the diverse international community within South Florida and the rich interdisciplinary environment in the College or Architecture and The Arts.
 This unique context inspires our interpretation of the interior design profession as an occupation that exercises many types of knowledge and operates within complex social, cultural, technological, and artistic settings.